-What was the primary reason that you chose to take Driver's Ed with CCRI?

-a.
-Location

-b.
-Cost

-c.

-d.
-Availability (when the course was available to be taken)

-(e.)
-Other (Please specify) my friend was taking the the sometime

-D reel this class has prepared you with the information needed to be a safe, defensive, and
+provide some feedback on our program so we may evaluate our strengths and areas we can grow.
+What was the primary reason that you chose to take Driver's Ed with CCRI? a.
+Location b.
+Cost c.
+Schedule (to accommodate my schedule) d.
+Availability (when the course was available to be taken) e.
+Other (Please specify) Do you feel this class has prepared you with the information needed to be a safe, defensive, and courteous driver? a.
+Yesb.
+Noc.
+I feel somewhat prepared.d.

-- ous driver?

-( a. ) Yes

-b.
-No

-c.
-I feel somewhat prepared.

-d.
 I feel prepared but wanted to learn more.

-Did yo ur instructor(s) present information clearly and in an interesting manner?
+Did your instructor(s) present information clearly and in an interesting manner? a.
+Yes b.
+No c.
+Sometimes Was the pace of the course adequate? a.
+Yes, the pace was just right.b.
+The pace was too slow.c.

-(a.)
-Yes

-b.
-No

-c.
-Sometimes

-Was th ne pace of the course adequate?

-( a .)
-Yes, the pace was just right.

-b.
-The pace was too slow.

-c.
 The pace was too fast.

-Was th nere any topic you feel should have been covered more in depth?

-a.
-Yes,

-2.5 No.

-Was th nere anything on the final examination or Permit test that you felt was not covered adequately?
+Was there any topic you feel should have been covered more in depth? a.
+Yes, Was there anything on the final examination or Permit test that you felt was not covered adequately? a.
+Yes, Any suggestions for improvements?
+10 8 Any compliments/positives you would like to share?

-a.
-Yes,

-(b.
-No.

-Any su ggestions for improvements?

-10

-ompliments/positives you would like to share?

-no ( 7